 Green cleaning has other advantages, too.
 It doesn't leave residue behind, and it contributes to a more sustainable environment.
-When we practice green cleaning, we're not adding air pollutants to the atmosphere nor are we rinsing toxic chemicals down our drains and into water supplies.
+When we practice green cleaning, we're not adding air pollutants to the atmosphere nor are we rinsing non-biodegradable formulas down our drains and into water supplies.

 Autumn is prime green cleaning season.
 Do it now before you get too busy with planning for the holidays.
 Here are some green cleaning tips for fall:

 - I start my fall green cleaning with the windows.
 Remove summer's dirt for a sparkling view of autumn.
 Do your green window cleaning on a sunny day to more easily see streaks and missed spots.